Preparing for Surgery

 • Do not bring any valuables with you.

-• You will change into a hospital gown and will meet your surgical team.
+• After you arrive in the pre-operative area, you will change into a hospital gown and slippers.
+You will meet your surgical team of nurses, nurse anesthetists, anesthesiologists, and your surgeon.

 Advice for Family and/or Guardian

 • Parents/guardians of children under the age of 18 having surgery may not leave the surgical waiting area.
-The nurses will bring you into the recovery area with your child immediately after surgery.
+The nurses will bring you into the recovery area with your child.

 • Upon discharge, you will be given written instructions from your surgeon and anesthesiologist.
 Make sure the person caring for you is there so they can ask questions and understand your discharge plan.